 Make sure that you keep all follow up appointments with the doctor and continue to do any exercises and follow restrictions that you are given.
 You should also follow up with your manager or human resources department to make sure your claim is being handled appropriately.
 If anything is amiss or you are billed for your medical treatment, contact an attorney for assistance.

-If you have been injured on the job and your worker’s compensation claim is being denied, contact our offices today.
+If you have been injured on the job and your worker’s compensation claim is being denied, contact our Clearwater lawyers today.
 We are experienced in worker’s compensation claims and can ensure you get the compensation that you deserve.